hamk-uas/datacube-storage-lab/README.md

 Work in progress.

-There is a need to evaluate storage systems (mainly at CSC) and storage formats for multi-terabyte spatial data modalities for a ML model operating on multimodal patch timeseries data.
+There is a need to evaluate storage systems (mainly those offered by CSC) and storage formats for multi-terabyte spatial data modalities for a ML model operating on multimodal patch timeseries data.
 Here we provide Python code for intake of these data from external sources, for format conversion, and for benchmarking the alternative solutions.

 ## Configuration